Project

 Actions #5

-Updated by refi64 almost 3 years ago
+Updated by refi64 over 3 years ago

 I'd imagine we could just assume that split-screen gameplay will generally involve audio being played on speakers, where 3D audio doesn't matter as much?
 Vs in single-player, where someone might be using headphones and thus the effect would be quite obvious.